 Reconciliation in the shared pursuit of access to excellent schools

 Our final wish to close out 2017 is perhaps our most ambitious of all.
 It requires that we embrace the spirit of the season long after the last bit of tinsel is back in the attic, and imagine a new reality in how we work together in the service of kids and their families.

 This year, we hope to disrupt the often contentious and polarizing debate that pits public charter schools and traditional district schools against one another.
 In our community, both will continue to play an important role in advancing student success.

 To make true progress in 2018, we wish for district leaders, charter leaders, teachers, community advocates, and parents to work together to drive transformation and deliver a diverse mix of high-quality school options for WCC students.

->

-> We enthusiastically support the district’s effort to create expanded options for students enrolled in traditional public schools.
+We enthusiastically support the district’s effort to create expanded options for students enrolled in traditional public schools.
 We also believe in the important role that free, public charter schools play in rounding out options for WCC students.
-When schools — traditional or charter — maintain high academic accountability standards, generate active community support, and demonstrate measurable results, WCC students benefit.
+When free, public schools — traditional or charter — maintain high academic accountability standards, generate active community support, and demonstrate measurable results, WCC students benefit.
 With a range of options in place, historically underserved students gain increased access to schools that can propel them academically.
 Forging the will to collaborate and innovate together offers our greatest hope for delivering year-round success to the young people throughout our district.

->

-> As we settle in for what may feel like an all-too-brief winter’s nap, we extend our warmest holiday wishes to those in our community who always strive for greater student success.
+As we settle in for what may feel like an all-too-brief winter’s nap, we extend our warmest holiday wishes to those in our community who always strive for greater student success.
 We look forward to continuing this work with you in 2018!